RyanColl/laravel-php-media/README.md

 ### 5. when the user logs in, create a cookie too; all future authentication must check the session and the cookie

-I tackled this by creating a cookie after logging in, and everytime you visit a page:
+I tackled this by creating a cookie after logging in, and every time you visit a page:
 ```php
 setcookie('username', $_SESSION['username'], time() + 8);
 ```